They Who Feed on Shadows - Episode 6

 Another sigh.
 “So, I made him sit through his session in a costume.
 When we finished, I got him to put on his head.”

-“Honey, he has to own the chicken.
+“Honey, he has to own the costume, intellectualize it.
 He can’t let the chicken own him.
 He needed to dispel the charade by embracing it, walk out, and present himself to Janine.”

 “I don’t think Janine was impressed.”

 Sylvia frowned.
-“His wife, Janine, is a textbook case of borderline personality disorder.
-The woman is constantly testing the boundaries of their relationship by flirting with other men.”
+“His wife is a textbook case of borderline personality disorder.
+The woman is constantly testing the boundaries of their relationship by flirting with other men!”

-“And your advice was to send him out there dressed like a chicken?”
+“And your advice was to send him out there dressed like a damn chicken?”

 “Yes.
 It’s crucial that he display agency over his identity with her, even more so than with himself.”

 I stood and walked to the door.
-“Well, I’m not sure it worked.
+“Well, I’m not sure.
 She seemed pretty pissed.”

 “She’s a slut.”